 Microsoft Edge for Windows 10, Latest Stable Release

-Google Chrome for 8.1, & 10 and Mac OS X, Latest Stable Release
+Google Chrome for Windows 8.1, & 10 and Mac, Latest Stable Release

 Squiz Matrix only supports out of the box (native) installations and configurations of desktop web browsers and browser versions.
-For example, Squiz Matrix does not support Internet Explorer 'emulation' configurations where later versions are configured to act like older versions e.g. IE10 is told (via local and/or server side controls) to act like IE7.
+For example, Squiz Matrix does not support Internet Explorer 'emulation' configurations where later versions are configured to act like older versions e.g. IE11 is told (via local and/or server-side controls) to act like IE7.

 Some features and tools of the edit interfaces in Squiz Matrix rely on native browser features to function.
 Therefore, some features as outlined in this manual may not be supported for all of the web browsers listed above.